IcaliaLabs/guides/iOS_Swift/README.md

 # iOS GUIDELINES

 The following guides are a compilation of common practices and conventions we use in Icalia for iOS Projects.
-We believe it is very important to have a look a this guides to have a common ground in the development style, and make it easier to work in teams or also to retake another teammate work with more agility.
+We believe it is very important to have a look a this guides to have a common ground in the development style, and make it easier to work in teams or also to retake a project made by another teammate without wasting time understanding the structure and tools used in the project.

 * Project Setup
   * Apple Certificates